boschresearch/torchphysics/docs/tutorial/tutorial_start.rst

 Conditions
   Combine the created *Domains*, *PointSampler* and *Models* to apply the conditions induced by the differential equation.
-See `condition tutorial`_ to see how to create different kinds of conditions for all parts of the problem.
+See `condition tutorial`_ on how to create different kinds of conditions for all parts of the problem.

 Utils
   Implement a variety of helper functions to make the definition and evaluation of problems easier.
 To get an overview of all methods, see the docs_.
-Two parts will be shown more detailed:
+Two parts that will be shown more detailed, are:

   - Here_ the usage of the pre implemented differential operators
   - maybe plotting...